trevormead/personality/README.md

 # personality — Claude Code Skill

-A skill for managing 32 variables that shape how Claude communicates.
-Adjust tone, verbosity, humor, formality, and more — changes are saved to `~/.claude/personality.json` and applied via `CLAUDE.md` automatically.
+A skill for quantitatively managing 120 variables that shape how Claude communicates.
+Adjust tone, verbosity, humor, formality, and more using natural language ("decrease sarcasm by 5") or command prompts.
+Variables are grouped into 32 parent categories with ~3-5 consitutent varibles each, can adjust an entire group at once or fine tune each variable individually.
+Changes are saved to `~/.claude/personality.json` and applied via `CLAUDE.md` automatically.
+You can save personality profiles as named presets.
+Personality settings persist across Claude Code chats.
+Personality settings can be enabled in claude.ai and mobile - `publish` to collapse the most impactful variable settings into a prompt to manually copy into your Account > Settings > Custom Instructions / Personal Preferences.

 ## Install